karimdiana/Portfolio/README.md

-# Portfolio

-Hey, I'm Diana from Almaty, Kazakhstan!
-Welcome to my portfolio folder.

-## Projects

-### Slang Translator
+# Slang Translator

-This project is a slang translator inspired by platforms like Urban Dictionary.
-It allows users to explore and understand various slang terms in a fun and interactive way.
+Slang Translator is a fun and interactive web application that allows users to explore and understand various slang terms, inspired by platforms like Urban Dictionary.
+The goal is to make learning about slang enjoyable and accessible for everyone.

-**Tech Stack:**
-- **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Node.js, Express
-- **Database**: MongoDB

----

-### Valid Volunteer App
-This app connects volunteers with opportunities to help others in their community.
-It aims to make the process of finding and participating in volunteer work easier and more accessible.

-**Tech Stack:**
-- **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Node.js, Express
-- **Database**: MongoDB
-- **Design Tools**: Figma

----

-## Future Aspirations
-I want to be a UX/UI designer and create designs that focus on the user experience.
-I believe good design can solve problems and make interactions better.
+## Current TODO List:

+- Implement user authentication for saving favorite slang terms
+- Add a feature for users to submit new slang terms and definitions
+- Expand the database with more slang terms from various regions
+- Improve the UI for better user experience
+- Include audio pronunciations for slang terms
+- Create a mobile-friendly design

+**As of 10/10, this project is under construction and not in production.**

-Thank you for checking out my portfolio!
+Thank you for checking out Slang Translator!
 If you have any questions or would like to connect, feel free to reach out.
-You can find me on LinkedIn: [Diana Karim.](https://www.linkedin.com/in/karimdiana/)